Ae Dil Hai Mushkil: Development

-Fawad Khan, who had recently appeared in Johar’s Kapoor & Sons (2016), was cast as DJ Ali.
-His character, while limited in screen time, was described by Johar as “not exactly a cameo” but “a backbone for a certain conflict of a character.”
-Lisa Haydon confirmed her appearance in the film in a supporting role.
-At the 2016 Toronto International Film Festival, Johar also confirmed that Shah Rukh Khan would make a brief appearance.
+Fawad Khan, who had recently appeared in Johar-produced Kapoor & Sons (2016), was cast to play the role of a DJ, described as "not exactly a cameo as it becomes a backbone for a certain conflict of a character" in the film.

+Lisa Haydon also confirmed that she will appear in the film.
+At the Toronto International Film Festival in September 2016, Johar confirmed that Shah Rukh Khan had also filmed a scene for the film.

-In February 2016, at the India Conference at Harvard University, Johar revealed that Kapoor plays a Hindu man named Ayan and Sharma a Muslim woman named Alizeh.
+On 6 February at the India Conference at Harvard, Johar revealed that in the film, Kapoor plays the character of a Hindu boy named Ayan, and Sharma plays a Muslim girl named Alizeh.